DaoCloud/DaoCloud-docs/docs/en/docs/blogs/230201-forecast.md

 ## Backstage Developer Portal Maturity

 The developer experience has always been a concern for organizations reaching a certain scale to increase engineering throughput.
-As more and more organizations start their cloud-native journey, this becomes very important for most industries.
+As more and more organizations start their cloud native journey, this becomes very important for most industries.
 In my previous set of [predictions](https://www.aniszczyk.org/2021/01/19/cloud-native-predictions-for-2021-and-beyond/), it was mentioned that the "service catalog" would becomes a necessity, but it will be more than that.

 In the CNCF community, Backstage is one of the few projects I've seen deployed in traditional enterprises even before adopting Kubernetes.